Sandgate Community Garden: Update 5 November 2023

 Posted by Tim Prater in News

-The minutes of Sandgate’s Annual Parish Council meeting, held on 15th May 2023, in Sandgate Library.
+The minutes of Sandgate’s Parish Council meeting, held on 23rd October 2023, in Sandgate Library.

 Previous Sandgate Parish Council Meeting Agendas and Minutes.
 We publish agendas a few days before a meeting.
 We then post draft minutes in the week after a meeting.